sam-ntha-who/sam-ntha-who/README.md

-- 👋 Hi, I’m @sam-ntha-who
+- Hey.
-- 🌱 I’m almost finished with the Java Afterhours Bootcamp at Grand Circus
+- Working on new code projects

 <!---